GeoFLAC/.github/profile/README.md

-GeoFLAC is a project to collect and serve the original geoflac and more modern codes based on its core algorithms.
+GeoFLAC is a project to collect and serve the original geoflac and other modern variants sharing the core algorithms.